NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`(harminv c pt fcen df [maxbands])`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Returns a step function that collects data from the field component `c` (e.g. `Ex`, etc.) at the given point `pt` (a `vector3`).
+Returns a step function that collects data from the field component `c` (e.g. $E_x$, etc.) at the given point `pt` (a `vector3`).
 Then, at the end of the run, it uses Harminv to look for modes in the given frequency range (center `fcen` and width `df`), printing the results to standard output (prefixed by `harminv:`) as comma-delimited text, and also storing them to the variable `harminv-results`.
 The optional argument `maxbands` is the maximum number of modes to search for.
 Defaults to 100.

 **Important:** normally, you should only use `harminv` to analyze data *after the sources are off*.
 Wrapping it in `(after-sources (harminv ...))` is sufficient.